 All fabrication shall be in accordance with the requirements of MRTS78 Fabrication of Structural Steelwork.
-All mild steel components shall be hot-dipped galvanised after fabrication in accordance with the requirements of AS/NZS 4680.
+All mild steel components shall be hot-dip galvanised after fabrication in accordance with the requirements of AS/NZS 4680.

-Post in contact with earth shall be additional corrosion protection system approved by the department.
+Post elements in contact with soil shall be provided with an additional corrosion protection system approved by the Administrator.

 The top of closed section steel posts shall be covered by a capping plate, which shall be held in place with a continuous fillet weld.
 The capping plate shall completely seal the top of the post.
-Any vent hole provided for hot-dipped galvanising shall be on the vertical face of the erected post and prior to erection, shall be filled with silicon compatible with galvanised steel.
+Any vent hole provided for hot-dip galvanising shall be on the vertical face of the erected post and prior to erection, shall be filled with silicon compatible with galvanised steel.